Mirantis/mke-docs/content/docs/getting-started/_index.md

 ### Meet the system requirements

 Ensure that your system meets the necessary hardware and software requirements for installing and running an MKE cluster.
-For comprehensive detail, refer to the  [System requirements](system-requirements).
+For full details, refer to the  [System requirements](system-requirements).

 ### Install the MKE CLI and other dependencies